SED(1P) POSIX Programmer's Manual SED(1P)

 * The selected behavior is more correct as there is no technical jus-

-tification for any interaction between the p flag and the -n option.
+tification for any interaction between the p flag and the -n

-at the "bottom" of the script.
+default output at the ``bottom'' of the script.

 * Because the -n option makes the p flag unnecessary, any interaction